Elizabeth Wagele: Books

-Wagele wrote about the Myers-Briggs system, especially introversion.
+Wagele wrote about the Enneagram of Personality and the Myers-Briggs system, especially introversion.
 An award-winning cartoonist, she illustrated her books with cartoons and was known for the humor in her writing.

 In 1994, Baron and Wagele published a book on Enneagram personality typology geared toward the general reading public: The Enneagram Made Easy, which has been translated into 17 languages.
 The book was on the San Francisco Chronicle’s best sellers list for Quality Paperbacks in the Bay Area in 1994.

 Are You My Type, Am I Yours? was published in 1995.
+In this book Baron and Wagele explored how the nine Enneagram Personality types interact in interpersonal relationships.

 In 1997, Wagele wrote The Enneagram of Parenting, the first book to suggest that teachers and parents use the Enneagram to broaden their acceptance and understanding of children.

 The Happy Introvert – A Wild and Crazy Guide for Celebrating Your True Self was published in 2006.
-She included a section on the movie Napoleon Dynamite, along with chapters on relationships, children, Jung, neurology, personality, and creativity.
+Wagele included a section on the movie Napoleon Dynamite, along with chapters on relationships, children, Jung, neurology, personality, and creativity.
 Kathleen Grant Geib reviewed it as, "A delightful and informative guide for folks who call themselves introverts.
 Wagele sheds lights on differences between extroverts and introverts (25 to 30 percent of the U.S. population) and introduces main points of the fascinating personality survey, the Myers-Briggs Type Indicator.
 Fun illustrations add humor."

 Finding the Birthday Cake – Helping Children Raise Their Self-Esteem, a book for children was published in 2007.
 It seeks to help children build high self-esteem.

 The Career Within You, in 2009, was co-authored with Ingrid Stabb.
 It has been called "the perfect career book".
 David Daniels, Clinical Professor, Department of Psychiatry and Behavioral Science Stanford Medical School, and author of The Essential Enneagram called The Career Within You "a groundbreaking work."
 He described how the book provides for nine personas "thoughtful and clear descriptions, how each style relates to the spectrum of career choices and a powerful method to determine the path that best fits you.
 You will discover what career best fits your style and in the process a more fulfilling life."

 The Enneagram of Death – helpful insights by the 9 types of people on grief, fear, and dying was published on July 13, 2012, by the International Enneagram Association.
 Mario Sikora, president of the International Enneagram Association said, "This first book being published by the IEA is by the popular and prolific Liz Wagele - [We] are glad to be supporting it and thankful that Liz has entrusted us to bring forth this important contribution to the field."

 The Enneagram for Teens - Discover Your Personality Type and Celebrate Your True Self was published in September 2014 by PLI Media.